REAN-Foundation/reancare-service/CONTRIBUTING.md

   6. Spreading the word!

   - [:beetle: Add an issue](#beetle-issues)
     - Issues are used to track the tasks.
 If you find any problem, a behaviour to be updated, or a new feature to be added, search the issue list if it already has been reported by somebody else.
-If not, open the issue using the template.
+If not, open the issue using the issue template.
 You can track the progress on the issue or the discuss details in the conversation.

   - [:hammer_and_wrench: Fix the bug/Implement a feature/Create Pull requests](#hammer_and_wrench-pull-requests)
     - If you find any open issues which you think you can contribute to, pick the issue.
-    - Create a new branch and clone the repository. you can also fork the repo.
+    - Create a new branch and clone the repository.
+You can also fork the repo.
 See [here](docs/development.md) to see how to set-up development environment on your local machine.
     - Start working on the issue on your machine.
     - Once the issue is resolved locally or a new feature is implemented, test it locally.
     - Perform a self review.
 Here is the checklist for the self-review.
-      - [ ] Pull the latest from the branch against into you are going to merge the coide.
+      - [ ] Pull the latest code from the branch against which you are going to merge your the code.
+This will avoid merging issues later.
-      - [ ] Confirm the changes meet the resolution criteria and nothing else.
+      - [ ] Confirm that the changes made by you meet the resolution criteria and nothing else.
       - [ ] Do not try to solve multiple major issues through a single pull request.
+Keep it simple, one issue-one pull request.
-      - [ ] Make sure you have all the tests locally to check that you have not introduced any new regression.
+      - [ ] Make sure you have run all the tests locally to check that you have not introduced any new regression.
-      - [ ] You following coding and styling guidelines.
+      - [ ] Make sure you are following coding and styling guidelines.
       - [ ] Make sure that you change is not overly complex, unreadable and unnecessarily smart.
 Simplicity wins!
       - [ ] Make sure the comments are not too verbose and not to cryptic.
       - [ ] If there are any failing tests, fix them first.
       - [ ] If there are database schema changes, please make sure that incremental schema changes/migrations are tested locally.
+Submit your migrations as part of the pull request.
+      - [ ] Make sure the code metrics are not deteriorated.
-      - [ ] Make sure you have updated -
+      - [ ] Make sure you have updated (if necessary)-
-        - [ ] Documentation if necessary
+        - [ ] Documentation
-        - [ ] Tests/test data if necessary
+        - [ ] Tests/test data
-        - [ ] Postman collection if necessary
+        - [ ] Postman collection
-        - [ ] Version if necessary
+        - [ ] Version
-        - [ ] Grammer if necessary
-      - [ ] Make sure the code metrics are not deteriorated
-    - Once satisfied, create a pull request.
+    - Once satisfied, create a pull request from your branch to designated featue branch.
     - Fill out all the fields in the pull request as per the template.
 This will help the reviewers to understand your changes.
     - If the reviewer suggests some changes and asks for the clarification, you have to complete those changes.
     - Once the review is satisfactory, the reviewer will merge your changes.
-If there are again some merge conflicts, you have to resolve those merge conflicts first locally and again pushing your changes to your branch/repo.
+If there are again some merge conflicts during merging, you have to resolve those merge conflicts first locally and again push your changes.

   - [:memo: Documenting the API](#hammer_and_wrench-pull-requests)
-    - REANCare service API is currently documented through Postman as a part of collection.
-If you feel that there is a need to update the documentation, open the Postman collection on your machine, update the documentation and save the Postman collection to postman folder.
+    - REANCare service API is currently documented through Postman as a part of request collection.
+If you feel that there is a need to update the documentation, open the Postman collection on your machine, update the documentation and save the updated Postman collection.